MayaPosch/NymphCast/doc/building_nymphcast_server.md

 NymphCast Server (NCS) forms the core of the [NymphCast](https://github.com/MayaPosch/NymphCast) project.
 It provides the software that is installed on the receiver system that is connected to the speakers, television or similar.
 See the [NymphCast README](https://github.com/MayaPosch/NymphCast) for detailed instructions on installing and running NCS.

 This document covers building NCS from source.
+See the main README for precompiled binary files.

 **Note:** the `setup.sh` script in the project root automates this process.